Working Together to Create the 2026–2029 CLBC Strategic Plan

 The North and Thompson Cariboo

 Dawson Creek: February 25, 1 to 3 p.m.
-MT (In-person) – Hosted by North Community Council, open session for families, self-advocates, and service providers.
-At Opportunity Centre, Dawson Creek Community Living Society, 10108 14th St, Dawson Creek, BC V1G 3Y3.
+MST (Hybrid) – Hosted by North Community Council, at Opportunity Centre, Dawson Creek Community Living Society, 10108 14th St, Dawson Creek, BC V1G 3Y3.

 Want to host a feedback session in your community?